How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Introduction

+Following common practice in VDL testing~\cite{tian2018deeptest,zhang2018deeproad,xie2019deephunter}, we first measure the quality of MLLM-generated test inputs from: 1$\rangle$ the \textit{validity} of the overall semantics in mutated images, 2$\rangle$ the \textit{alignment} of mutated images with text instructions, and 3$\rangle$ the \textit{faithfulness} of how different mutations preserve semantics that should be unchanged.
+This is achieved via a large-scale human evaluation on Amazon Mechanical Turk~\cite{AMT}, with 20 Ph.D. students experienced in VDL systems and software testing.
+Based on the quality assessment, we then study MLLM's mutation capabilities by answering two research questions (RQs). \textbf{RQ1}: Can MLLMs unify different traditional input mutations? \textbf{RQ2}: What benefits can MLLMs bring to input mutations in VDL testing?
+Since input validation is crucial to VDL testing, we further study if existing validation metrics apply to MLLM-based mutations (\textbf{RQ3}).

+We consider two recently proposed (the only two to our knowledge) pipelines of leveraging MLLMs for image mutations; both of them implement optimizations for prompts and image generation modules to provide out-of-the-box usages.
+Our evaluations incorporate four SoTA MLLMs (including \gpt) into these pipelines to achieve 10 representative mutations, and the evaluated datasets cover general image classification~\cite{deng2009imagenet}, fine-grained dog breed identification~\cite{dogbreed}, face recognition~\cite{karras2019style}, and autonomous driving~\cite{cordts2016cityscapes}.

+Our study reveals that MLLM-enabled mutations and traditional mutations are complementary in VDL testing: MLLMs cannot unify traditional mutations (which primarily edit the status of semantics that are already in the seed images) and exhibit low faithfulness and alignment when implementing them, e.g., none of our evaluated SoTA MLLMs can achieve image rotation.
+However, MLLMs bring a new dimension to image mutation: they perform impressively well on ``semantic-replacement'' mutations that replace semantics in the seed images (e.g., ``\textit{change the background to a library}''); these are uniquely enabled by MLLMs.
+Besides, our results show that the two mutation pipelines of MLLMs may fit distinct scenarios, and call for careful calibrations when using them.
+Moreover, we find that existing validation metrics are less applicable to MLLM-based mutations due to the diversified mutants and finer-grained operations, and suggest potential improvements.
+In sum, this paper makes the following key contributions:

-\begin{itemize} \item This paper conducts the first study on the quality of test inputs generated by MLLM for VDL testing.
-It also studies the role and positioning of MLLM's instruction-driven mutation w.r.t. traditional mutation paradigms.
+\begin{itemize} \item This paper conducts the first study on the quality of test inputs generated by MLLM for VDL testing, and designs a large-scale human evaluation from the validity, alignment, and faithfulness perspectives.

-\item We present a systematic review of existing image mutations in VDL testing.
-We also design large-scale human studies and quantitative evaluations to assess the quality of test inputs from the validity, alignment, faithfulness, and effectiveness perspectives.
+\item Our results reveal the (in-)capabilities of MLLMs in image mutation, the limitation of existing validation metrics, and the distinct suitability of different mutation pipelines that are designed for MLLMs.
+We also summarize the lessons learned and provide suggestions for future improvements.